AnthonyKendall/Security-Onion/README.md

 From here, all we need to do is type the command to have the switch know which ports are the source ports and which one is the TAP port.
 A good reference video I like to credit is https://www.youtube.com/watch?v=VwVyM_wZTps

 Since mine is already configured, I will not replicate this command all the way, however, I will tell you the commands to type.
 Before you proceed, please note that this command is temporary.
-If youre switch reboots for updates or whatever, the command gets erased and you have to do this all over again to config the switch.
+If your switch reboots for updates or whatever, the command gets erased and you have to do this all over again to config the switch.
 Moving on, you also need to decide which session you want to configure.
-It does not matter if you pick any of them since typically these will be disabled and hidden to most who dont know how to get here.
+It does not matter if you pick any of them since typically these will be disabled and hidden to most who don’t know how to get here.
 So for this example, well just stick with session 1.
 Also you have to pick which port you want to have TAP enabled on so make sure you have Security Onion TAP port connected to the right port.
-I will use port 42, however, you can use which ever port you want.
+I will use port 42, however, you can use whichever port you want.
 So type in the CLI "monitor session 1 destination interface 0/42".
 This will have the UNIFI switch make that specific port the TAP port.
 Next, we need to target the source ports.
 Type in "monitor session 1 source interface 0/2" Again, this is just an example port.
-You would just need to replicate that command per port you want to monirot.
+You just need to replicate that command per port you want to monitor.
 Lastly, just type the command "monitor session 1 mode" to enable the session and that is it.
-Security onion will now start moniroting the ports specified.
+Security onion will now start monitoring the ports specified.

-Now that the switch has been configued, lets head back over to security onion.
+Now that the switch has been configured, lets head back over to security onion.

 It looks like I am getting alerts now from all of my internal network.